kosli-dev/cli/docs.kosli.com/content/getting_started/approvals.md

 ---
 # Part 7: Approvals

-Whenever a given artifact is ready to be deployed you may need an additional manual approval from an authorized person.
-This is something that can't always be automated, but you can use Kosli to request such an approval, and later record it, so the information about decisions made outside of your CI system won't be lost.
+Whenever a given artifact is ready to be deployed you may need an additional approval.
+In Kosli, an Approval means an artifact is ready to be deployed to a given [environment](/getting_started/environments/).
+An approval can be manually or automatically, and recorded into Kosli so the decision made outside of your CI system won't be lost.

-The list of commits between current and previous approval will be generated, which allows you to track a set of changes that are being approved.
-If an approval is for a specific environment the list is based on the previous approval to the same environment.
+When an Approval is created for an artifact to a specific environment with the `--environment` flag, Kosli will generate a list of commits to be approved.
+By default, this list will contain all commits between `HEAD` and the commit of the latest artifact coming from the same [flow](/getting_started/flows/) found in the given environment.
 The list can also be specified by providing values for `--newest-commit` and `--oldest-commit`.

 ## Example

 {{< tabs "approvals" "col-no-wrap" >}}